How To Make the Lightest, Fluffiest Buttermilk Pancakes

 The resting time also gives you time to warm up the pan.
 You want it warm enough so that your butter foams a little, but doesn’t brown or start smoking.
 (Or if you’re using oil, the oil should shimmer and glide over the surface of the pan.)

-10 tablespoons unsalted butter, plus more for the pan
+unsalted butter, melted and cooled slightly, plus more for the pan

 Measuring cups and spoons

 Baking sheet, for keeping the pancakes warm in the oven